Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 It is recommended if any business logic is to be applied, then choose a composite microservice.
 Otherwise, the API Gateway is the established solution.

 Also, since the source of output gets divided on breaking the monolithic architecture to microservices, this pattern proves to be beneficial when you need an output by combining data from multiple services.
-So, if we have two services each having their own database, then an aggregator having a unique transaction ID, would collect the data from each individual microservice, apply the business logic and finally publish it as a [REST](https://www.edureka.co/blog/what-is-rest-api/) endpoint.
+So, if we have two services each having its own database, then an aggregator having a unique transaction ID, would collect the data from each microservice, apply the business logic, and finally publish it as a [REST](https://www.edureka.co/blog/what-is-rest-api/) endpoint.
 Later on, the data collected can be consumed by the respective services which require that collected data.

 The Aggregate Design Pattern is based on the DRY principle.
-Based on this principle, you can abstract the logic into a composite microservices and aggregate that particular business logic into one service.
+Based on this principle, you can abstract the logic into composite microservices and aggregate that particular business logic into one service.

 So, for example, if you consider two services: Service A and B, then you can individually scale these services simultaneously by providing the data to the composite microservice.